 We are human, which means that we sometimes require flexibility.
 When you are unable to complete certain parts of your routine or are unable to achieve a work/life balance, try to give yourself time to get back on track instead of being hard on yourself.

-Incorporating even one of these tips when organising a school routine can hopefully send you on your way to achieving a work/life balance.
-Start by asking yourself what you find fulfilling, as this will help you prioritise things in your personal life and get you on your way to developing a weekly routine that works for you.
+Incorporating even one of these tips when organizing a school routine can hopefully send you on your way to achieving a work/life balance.
+Start by asking yourself what you find fulfilling, as this will help you prioritize things in your personal life and get you on your way to developing a weekly routine that works for you.